tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 However, faulty nodes may forge blocks and try to convince users (lite clients) that the blocks had been correctly generated.
 In addition, Tendermint agreement might be violated in the case where more than 1/3 of the voting power belongs to faulty validators: Two correct validators decide on different blocks.
 The latter case motivates the term "fork": as Tendermint consensus also agrees on the next validator set, correct validators may have decided on disjoint next validator sets, and the chain branches into two or more partitions (possibly having faulty validators in common) and each branch continues to generate blocks independently of the other.

-We say that a fork is a case in which there are two commits for different block at the same height of the blockchain.
+We say that a fork is a case in which there are two commits for different blocks at the same height of the blockchain.
 The proplem is to ensure that in those cases we are able to detect faulty validators (and not mistakenly accuse correct validators), and incentivize therefore validators to behave according to the protocol specification.

 **Conceptual Limit.** In order to prove misbehavior of a node, we have to show that the behavior deviates from correct behavior with respect to a given algorithm.
 Thus, an algorithm that detects misbehavior of nodes executing some algorithm *A* must be defined with respect to algorithm *A*.
 In our case, *A* is Tendermint consensus (+ other protocols in the infrastructure; e.g.,full nodes and the Lite Client).
 If the consensus algorithm is changed/updated/optimized in the future, we have to check whether changes to the accountability algorithm are also required.
 All the discussions in this document are thus inherently specific to Tendermint consensus and the Lite Client specification.